OctopusDeploy/helm-charts/.changeset/quick-gifts-type.md

 "kubernetes-agent": patch
 ---

-Pass pod PVC name, not JSON
+Pass pod PVC name, not JSON.
+Also bump Tentacle to support this.